 Michael grew up, studied and married in Northern Tasmania.
 As a youth he displayed a passion for community work and charitable causes.
 He achieved two degrees at UTAS, a Bachelor of Education and Bachelor of Applied Science, developed new interests in youth work, radio and politics, and started his own business before working as a high school teacher in 1996.

 Michael taught maths, science and IT at state secondary schools and is very thankful to have worked with so many wonderful students and fellow teachers.
 His continued commitment to many community organisations, especially those serving young people, led to Michael being named Tasmanian Young Australian of the Year for 2002 by the National Australia Day Committee.
 That was also the year Michael was elected to the Meander Valley Council.

-In 2010 he topped the poll in Bass to be elected as a member of the Tasmanian Parliament and served as a Shadow Minister for four years.
-He was returned in 2014 and appointed Minister for Health, Minister for Information Technology and Innovation and Leader of Government Business in the House.
+In 2010 he was elected as a member of the Tasmanian Parliament and served as a Shadow Minister for four years.
+He was returned in both 2014 and 2018, and again in 2021 as part of the Gutwein Liberal Government.

 Michael currently serves the Tasmanian people as Minister for Infrastructure and Transport; Minister for State Development, Construction and Housing; Minister for Finance; Minister for Science and Technology as well as Leader of the House.
 His previous service ministries include Health; State Growth; Small Business; and Police, Fire and Emergency Management.

 Michael strongly believes in the time-honoured values of hard work, self-discipline and personal integrity all underpinned by his Christian faith.
 He and his wife Julie have been married for more than 25 years, have three adult children and live in Launceston.